wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/registration-booking-process/includes/6-eligibility.md

 	> [![Screenshot example of the final workflow.](../media/activate.png)](../media/activate.png#lightbox)

 ## Task 4: Restart the portal and verify your changes
+In this task, you will restart the portal and verify your changes.

 1. In the same browser where you have signed in to the lab environment, open a new tab and go to [https://admin.powerplatform.microsoft.com/](https://admin.powerplatform.microsoft.com/).